Master of Engineering Admissions in ORIE

 PLEASE NOTE: Admission decisions for the fall semester are processed from December 15 through April 15, and will be sent via electronic mail as the decisions are made.
 Decisions are not processed all at one time.

-Deadline for fall admission to the Master of Engineering (M.Eng.) program is December 1 of the previous year.
-Deadline for spring admission to the M.Eng.
-Program is September 15 of the previous year.
+The deadline for fall admission to the Master of Engineering (M.Eng.) program is December 1 of the previous year.
+Deadline for spring admission to the M.Eng. program is September 15 of the previous year.
 Please consult the School before applying for spring admission to the M.Eng. program, as admission restrictions apply.

 Students interested in pursuing the Master of Engineering in Operations Research and Information Engineering apply through the Cornell University Graduate School.
 Admission is then determined by faculty members in the applicant’s chosen field.
 A completed online application includes: statement of purpose, transcripts, 2 letters of recommendation, official GRE scores, official TOEFL scores (if applicable), résumé, and the prerequisites.
 Additional information may be submitted within the supplementary information section of the application.
 We do not require a writing sample for the M.Eng. application, and prefer not to have research papers submitted.
 This is not a research program.